koenrane/KR-new-site/content/Posts.md

 5. [Conclusion to "Reframing Impact"](./conclusion-to-reframing-impact)

 ## The Causes of Power-Seeking and Instrumental Convergence
+This sequences generalizes the math of [Seeking Power is Often Convergently Instrumental in MDPs](./seeking-power-is-often-convergently-instrumental-in-mdps).

 > [!quote] Original sequence description
 > Instrumental convergence posits that smart goal-directed agents will tend to take certain actions (e.g. gain resources, stay alive) in order to achieve their goals.
 These actions seem to involve taking power *from* humans.
 Human disempowerment seems like a key part of how AI might go very, very wrong.